Dos and don’ts of cleaning your ears

 - DO seek further medical attention for symptoms that are not related to earwax impaction such as ear pain, drainage, or bleeding.

-If you'd like to find out more about the best way to clean your ears, or to discuss any concerns or symptoms you are having, click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+If you'd like to find out more about the best way to clean your ears, or to discuss any concerns or symptoms you are having, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1American Academy of Otolaryngology – Head and Neck Surgery.
 Experts Update Best Practices for Diagnosis and Treatment of Earwax (Cerumen Impaction): Important Patient Education on Healthy Ear Care.
 Accessed January 2017.